laasso/BBDD_SQL/README.md

-SQL Script for DataBase Subject
+SQL Scripts for DataBase Subject